Advanced card search Random card

 Devoid (This card has no color.)

-When Mind Raker enters the battlefield, you may put a card an opponent owns from exile into that player's graveyard.
+When Mind Raker enters, you may put a card an opponent owns from exile into that player's graveyard.
 If you do, each opponent discards a card.

 Ruin Processor